Click on the boxes below to learn more about DIR.

 NINR Symptom Science Center

 The mission of the Symptom Science Center (SSC) is to promote the understanding of the biologic and behavioral mechanisms of symptoms to improve patient outcomes.
-The Center is led by NINR, but is a collaboration across the National Institutes of Health.
+The Center is led by NINR, but promotes collaborations across the intramural and extramural communities of the National Institutes of Health.
 The Center follows NINR’s commitment to train scientists and clinicians interested in symptom science.
 Dr. Leorey Saligan currently leads the Center within NINR’s Division of Intramural Research.
+The SSC is actively enrolling participants for two research studies: